 I love spreadsheets and have many different ones that are helping me stay on track financially.
-Recently, however, I came across a challenge from fellow personal finance bloggers Budget on a Stick and Apathy Ends that made me want to look at my money differently.
-More specifically, to lift my gaze from my beloved rows and columns to create a “money map,” a visual representation of how my money flows in and out of my life each month.
+But spreadsheets aren’t the only option.
+If you are a visual person, you may want to play around with creating a “money map,” a visual representation of how money flows in and out of your life each month.

 My Approach To Mapping My Money